 -

 This accelerated option lets you complete the undergraduate requirements in three years.
 If you meet all requirements, you can apply to our PA program by the end of your sophomore year and be guaranteed an admission interview.
-If accepted, you’ll get your bachelor’s in biomedical sciences after successfully completing your first semester in the graduate program.
+If accepted, you’ll get your bachelor’s in health sciences after successfully completing your first year in the graduate program.

 Four-year track

 This traditional option lets you add on a minor or pursue a more traditional course load.
-The same courses are covered, with additional electives in biological sciences or another area of your choice.
-If you meet all requirements, you’ll also be guaranteed an admission interview to our PA program.
+The same courses are covered, with the opportunity to take additional electives or to fulfill a minor in an area of your choice.
+If admitted to the undergraduate PA program and you meet all requirements, you’ll also be guaranteed an admission interview to Saint Joseph's University PA program.

 -

-The tuition for undergraduate pre-physician assistant students entering fall 2023 is $49,410* per year. *Pricing does not include room and board, health insurance or any professional, clinical or transportation fees.
-Visit our Tuition & Fees page for a detailed cost breakdown.
+*Pricing does not include room and board, health insurance or any professional, clinical or transportation fees.
+Visit our tuition & fees page for a detailed breakdown.

 -